austinzheng/Cormorant/README.md

 Some notes on Lambdatron development tools follow.

-**WARNING**: Due to [SIP](https://en.wikipedia.org/wiki/System_Integrity_Protection) on OS X 10.11, the Lambdatron REPL can no longer be attached to Terminal.app from Xcode (unless SIP is disabled).
-In order to debug the app, you must change the LambdatronREPLRunner scheme to run the LambdatronREPLRunner executable rather than Terminal.app.
-Due to an issue with libedit and the Xcode console, anything you type will be echoed back to the terminal prompt twice.
-I'm trying to find a workaround that doesn't involve turning off SIP.
+### Development and OS X's SIP

+When debugging Lambdatron, you have at least three options:

+* **Disable [SIP](https://en.wikipedia.org/wiki/System_Integrity_Protection)** (if on OS X 10.11) and debug Lambdatron by attaching the `LambdatronREPLRunner` executable to `Terminal.app`.
+Instructions for disabling SIP [here](http://osxdaily.com/2015/10/05/disable-rootless-system-integrity-protection-mac-os-x/).
+* Don't disable SIP, and change the `LambdatronREPLRunner` scheme to run the executable rather than `Terminal.app`.
+This runs the REPL in Xcode's built-in console.
+Because of issues with libedit, anything you type will be echoed twice, but everything else should work.
+* Add Lambdatron as a library to your own Cocoa or command-line app, and debug from there.

+If anyone knows how to attach a process to Terminal for debugging without disabling SIP, please let me know.

 ### Code Organization